-- 1. Demonstrate knowledge of individual and collaborative writing processes. - 2.
-Write essays that exhibit logic, unity, development, and coherence. - 3.
+- 1. Demonstrate knowledge of individual and collaborative composition processes. - 2.
+Write compositions that exhibit logic, unity, development, and coherence. - 3.
 Develop ideas with appropriate support and attribution. - 4.
-Write in a style appropriate to audience and purpose. - 5.
+Compose in a style appropriate to audience and purpose. - 5.
 Read, reflect, and respond critically to a variety of texts. - 6.
-Use American English, with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in language appropriate for academic essays. - 7.
-Write a minimum of six 500-word essays.
+Use American Standard English, with an emphasis on correct grammar, parallelism, punctuation, spelling, and mechanics, in language appropriate for academic essays. - 7.
+Compose a minimum of five 500-word essays, speeches, and/or projects.

-Student Learning Outcomes and Core Curriculum Objectives
+Student Learning Outcomes and Core Curriculum Objectives Assessment:

-Assessment: Students must write a proctored diagnostic essay before completing other assignments.
-The departmental essay rubric will be used to determine the extent of improvement that the students have gained during the semester.
+Students must write a proctored diagnostic essay before access to the course material is granted.
+A post-test and/or a writing assignment rubric will be used to determine the extent of improvement that the students have gained during the semester.

-Required Textbook (print or eBook):
+Required Textbook (ebook):

-Langan, John, and Zoe Albright.
+Langan, John.
 College Writing Skills with Readings.
 11th ed., McGraw-Hill.